fsc4j/fsc4j/README.md

 Now, replace `argss` by `args` and run the program; you will get an `AssertionError`.
 (If you do not get an error, open the Run Configuration and add `-ea` to the VM arguments so that assertions are enabled.)

 ## FAQ

+### I am getting orange underlines all over my formal specifications!

+This is the Eclipse spell checker.
+Disable it by hovering over an underlined word and choosing *Disable spell checking* from the menu that appears.

 ### When installing, I get a "Conflicting Dependency: Eclipse DSL Tools" error